KetanPatil27/ContactMaster-Advanced-Contact-Management/README.md

-Smart Contact Manager
+# Smart Contact Manager

 Smart Contact Manager is a comprehensive web application designed to efficiently manage your contacts.
 This project leverages modern web technologies and robust backend frameworks to provide a seamless and secure user experience.

-Features
+## Features

-Add Contacts: Easily add new contacts with all necessary details.
+- **Add Contacts:** Easily add new contacts with all necessary details.

-View Contacts: View a list of all contacts with detailed information.
+- **View Contacts:** View a list of all contacts with detailed information.

-Edit Contacts: Update existing contact information effortlessly.
+- **Edit Contacts:** Update existing contact information effortlessly.

-Delete Contacts: Remove contacts that are no longer needed.
+- **Delete Contacts:** Remove contacts that are no longer needed.

-Secure Authentication: Integrated Spring Security for user authentication and authorization to ensure data privacy.
+- **Secure Authentication:** Integrated Spring Security for user authentication and authorization to ensure data privacy.

-Technologies Used
+## Technologies Used

-Frontend:
-HTML,
-CSS,
+### Frontend
+- HTML
+- CSS
-Bootstrap
+- Bootstrap

-Backend:
+### Backend
-Spring Boot,
+- Spring Boot
-Thymeleaf
+- Thymeleaf

-Database:
+### Database
-MySQL
+- MySQL

-Prerequisites:-
+## Prerequisites

-Java Development Kit (JDK),
+- Java Development Kit (JDK)
-MySQL,
+- MySQL
-Maven
+- Maven

+Smart Contact Manager combines a user-friendly interface with powerful backend functionality, making contact management simple and efficient.